abuach/cs450students/labs/lab2-ollama-intermediate.md

 **Task 3.2:** Run a couple times and look at the output.

-**Reflections:**
-1. Now try removing the code examples from the prompt.
+**Task 3.3:** Now try removing the code examples from the prompt, turning it to zero-shot.
    Rerun the code.
-Do you notice any difference in the output?
+Do you notice any difference in the generated code?

 ---